corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/corda-firewall-upgrade.md

 ### Multiple nodes behind the Bridge

-To add additional nodes behind the same Corda firewall (either all-in-one bridge or bridge and float), it’s sufficient to configure the new nodes to connect to Artemis as shown in the previous section.
+To add additional nodes behind the same Corda firewall (either all-in-one bridge or bridge and float), it is sufficient to configure the new nodes to connect to Artemis as shown in the previous section.
 The same applies for the bridge.
 The additional nodes need to set their P2P address as the shared float’s address.
 Furthermore, all previous floats except the shared one need to be shut down.